 Be aware of snoozing while driving

-Stay focused and do not get distracted by beautiful Oman scenery
+Stay focused and do not get distracted by the beautiful Oman scenery

 Last but not least, one of the hardest tasks while driving in Oman is not to look around when the ever-changing beautiful landscapes are inevitably making your head turn.
 Don’t be carried away by the gorgeous scenery of Oman.